Grandma’s pie crust was always best, but now that you’re gluten free, what will you do? Make a gluten free pie crust just like grandma used to make!

 I used to recommend refrigerating this crust before rolling, but I’ve learned through much trial and error that it is actually much easier to work with the dough if it is allowed to rest at room temperature for about 30 minutes before rolling out.

-I’ve also experimented with different ingredient temperatures, and where I’ve netted out is that the best, flakiest, easiest to work with crust comes from using super cold shortening AND butter (I like the mixture of both, since they have differing melting points) and very cold water.
+I’ve also experimented with different ingredient temperatures, and where I’ve netted out is that the best, flakiest, easiest to work with crust comes from using super cold (not frozen though) butter + shortening (I like the mixture of both, since they have differing melting points) and very cold water.

 *Recently, I’ve been using vodka for half of the liquid in the recipe and it works even better!
 Very easy to roll out, transfer and pinch, and the alcohol bakes out, leaving a flaky crust!

-3 Tbs butter or non-dairy alternative ( e.g. Earth Balance® Buttery Sticks)
+- 3 Tbs cold (not frozen) butter or non-dairy alternative ( e.g. Earth Balance® Buttery Sticks)

 To Make the Gluten Free Pie Crust Dough: